gburgett/dallas-albania-connection/src/pages/articles/2019-02-05-eastern-europe-2019.md

 ## Fundraising

 We use fundraising as the primary way to fund our trip.
 Fundraising is a great way to allow others to partner with you, and God can use the fundraising process to help you trust Him.
 God has always faithfully provided the funds needed for past trips.

-* Training and support in how to fundraise will be provided at team meetings.
+This year we anticipate the following funding needs, and schedule:

 * $3000 total estimated fundraising goal, which includes:
   * Plane tickets (\~$1400-1900); in-country/operational (\~$1000).
-  * $200 deposit due Thu 3/14 (will go towards fundraising goal).
 * Mile Marker #1 (Fri 5/10): Team member expected to have raised ~$1500-$1900\
   Individuals under target personally responsible for gap.
 * Mile Marker #2 (Fri 6/14): Team member expected to have raised $2000\
   Individual responsibility to be reduced proportionally according to total team fundraising performance
 * Mile Marker #3 (Sat 6/29): Team member expected to have raised full $3000

-## Estimated Personal Expenses

-* $200 deposit due on Thu 3/15 (will go towards fundraising goal).
-* $5 for book that we will read as a team prior to trip.
-* $15 for team t-shirt.
-* $20 for miscellaneous costs for gifts and supplies in-country.
-* Potential funds to meet fundraising progress markers if short of targets.